-Keri May, owner of BassResource.com, spent a day on the water with Shaw Grigsby posing questions that members from our forums submitted for Shaw to answer.
+Keri May, co-owner of BassResource.com, spent a day on the water with Shaw Grigsby posing questions that members from our forums submitted for Shaw to answer.
 Here is part 8 of a nine-part series where Shaw answers every single one of them!
-In this episode, Shaw talks hunting, tournament etiquette, and his fishing tips!
+In this episode, Shaw talks about hunting, tournament etiquette, and his fishing tips!

 Keri: So we know you hunt.

 Keri: You bow hunt?
 Really?
 Okay.
 The question is, what do you do in your spare time?
 A lot of it we already know.

 Shaw: I bow hunt.

 Keri: I bow hunt.

 Shaw: I fish so that I can bow hunt.
 That's precisely what the deal is.
 I fish, and my spare time is bow hunting, and that's the deal if I can do it.
 I film my TV shows.
 That's not spare time.
 That's work.
 When I finally get some days off, and it's usually in the fall, I bow hunt.
 Now, if I get some days off and it's in the spring, usually in January, this is the first year I haven't been able to do it, but usually, I'm fishing a week solid every day in January and getting tuned up for the season.

 I get on the spawning fish and the sight fish and watch them, and I just get dialed in on fishing.
 Then the season starts, and everything falls into place.
 This year I had no time and no opportunity.
 I didn't have a boat, so I didn't have any opportunity to go fishing in the spring.
 And it was a great spring.
 They were crushing them.
 FLW at Okeechobee took over 100 or 108 pounds for four days.